Roboy/roboy-ros-control/README.md

 If you have initialized motors already, the rosservice list command will be augmented by new services for each motor:
 ```
 #!bash
-/roboy/status_motor0
-/roboy/status_motor1
-/roboy/status_motor3
 /roboy/trajectory_motor0
 /roboy/trajectory_motor1
 /roboy/trajectory_motor3
 ```
-Calling the status service will reply with the current status of the motor.
 Calling the trajectory service will request a trajectory, e.g. like this:
 ```
 #!bash